Avoiding These 5 Nightmare Supply Chain Scenarios

 It might seem easier to single source a key component, but the reality is that doing so could set you up for some big problems down the line.
 You may recall the massive flooding in Thailand in 2011 that nearly shut down the global production of PC hard drives.

 Supply chains, particularly those within the electronics and automotive industries, are meant to be integrated, modern, and efficient.
 But the flooding in Thailand illustrated the chaos that can happen when planners put all their “eggs in one basket.”

 If this can happen in supposedly ‘integrated’ supply chains, just imagine the potential nightmare scenarios in other industries – maybe even your own.
 But you don’t need to lose sleep over this, as the answer lies in a combination of planning and monitoring.

 There are plenty of times when it may make sense to single source a part or an entire assembly.
 For example, when working with a strategic metal fabricator who possesses a process or specialty not found among its competitors.

 However, you want to work with your partner not only to map out the order fulfillment schedule, but also to develop a backup plan of their own.
 Doing so will act as a sort of insurance policy in these situations.

 The next step is to continually monitor what is going on with your strategic partner.
 The goal is not to disrupt the partner’s production – rather, it is to respond quickly whenever someone “pulls the cord.”
 Doing so will allow you to have a conversation with the partner before a hiccup becomes a massive issue.

-Nightmare 2: A Laissez-Faire Approach to Vendor Management
+Nightmare 2: A Laissez-Faire Approach to Supplier Management